Portworx & Red Hat Hands-on Labs Register Now

 • Efficiently manages large quantities of data (as seen in health tracking and weather monitoring applications)

-• Rapid, reliable performance suitable to smart car technologies
+• Rapid, reliable performance suitable for smart car technologies

 • Broad availability for real-time data delivery (sports scores, election results, and such)

-• Scalability for distributed systems that running on multiple servers (or multiple server nodes)
+• Scalability for distributed systems that run on multiple servers (or multiple server nodes)

 How Does Cassandra Work with Kubernetes?

 The short answer: operators.
-Instaclustr or DataStax have built operators that connect Cassandra to Kubernetes.
 Cassandra operators have various advantages, including monitoring support, high-level cluster control using CustomResourceDefinition APIs (CRDs), and full backup instructions.

 Cassandra and Kubernetes are both free and open-source.
 As a result, customers and operators only have to purchase support and services as needed.
-Furthermore, Kubernetes and Cassandra can run on virtual machines in public cloud, on-premises, hybrid cloud, and multi-cloud environments.
+Furthermore, they can run on virtual machines in public cloud, on-premises, hybrid cloud, and multi-cloud environments.

 PostgreSQL